 Introducing the Brides with Grit series, sweet, clean romances featuring strong pioneer women finding love on the Kansas prairie in 1873.
-There are at least eight books planned for this series.
-Please check back for more information on availability dates and new titles.
+There are twelve book in this series.

 Rania Ropes a Rancher – Book 1